MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 #### Implement robust governance

 Standardization reduces errors and rework to ensure consistent quality and cost optimization.
 Strengthen compliance and standardization within your organization.
-Automate compliance checks and advocate for standardized solutions, architectures, and blueprints.
+Automate compliance checks, and advocate for standardized solutions, architectures, and blueprints.
 To streamline decision-making, minimize choices that don't align with organizational constraints or SLAs.

 ### Optimize personnel skills